 Sequencing of the gene will detect a mutation in 80-90% of individuals with Hunter syndrome.
 If no deleterious changes are identified, the laboratory will reflex to dosage studies via multiplex ligation-dependent probe amplification (MLPA) as well as checking for a specific inversion between IDS and IDS-2 at no additional cost.

-The preferred sample type is peripheral blood collected in an EDTA (purple top) tube - at least 2-3ml for pediatric patients and 5-6ml for adult patients.
-Extracted DNA, dried blood spots, and saliva are also accepted for this test.
+The preferred sample type is 3-5 ml of peripheral blood collected in an EDTA (purple top) tube.
+Extracted DNA and saliva are also accepted for this test.
 Saliva samples must be submitted in an approved saliva kit.
 Contact the lab to receive a saliva kit or to have one sent to your patient.

 The specimen should be kept at room temperature and delivered via overnight shipping.
 If shipment is delayed by one or two days, the specimen should be refrigerated and shipped at room temperature.
 Do not freeze the specimen.
 Samples collected on Friday can be safely designated for Monday delivery.